Mesh-Diab/Trial01/README.md

 # Trial01
-This a trial repo for learning the GitHub
+This a trial repo for learning git & GitHub

 ## Notes